stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 My suspicion is that the destination canvas gets turned into a CPU canvas because of the calls to `getImageData`, and so these results are without hardware acceleration.
 It is noticeable how much slower these results are compared to those from the previous test suite.
 This demonstrates how much of a performance hit it can be if the browser runs a canvas as a CPU canvas rather than as a GPU canvas.
 For more on this topic, please see [my post here](/blog/posts/2020/08/21/cpu-versus-gpu-with-the-canvas-web-api).

+Note that the method you use for flushing might need to vary depending on the browser or even the browser version.
+You would have to experiment with the approaches given in this post.

 ## Some results for the `drawImage` method performance tests

 I created two test suites for performance testing the `drawImage` method, both using `createImageBitmap` for flushing: